I cut to see if I feel how it's like being human,

 Romeo, Romeo, Romeo I drink to thee

-Despair that drags me down like gravity
+Despair that pulls me down like gravity

 leaves in its wake a hollow cavity;

-I can't seem to escape this black abyss,
+I can't seem to escape this emptiness,

 But, like to the star that explodes in death